Master of Arts in Educational Studies, Counselor Education

 Our competitive, CACREP accredited program trains professional counselors and teaches the concepts of counseling related to theory and practice, appraisal, human behavior, research and program development and evaluation.

-The school counseling program readies you to become a professional school counselor in public and private primary, secondary and higher education settings.
-You will learn to advocate for all students, strive to help them achieve academic success and choose successful career paths and make effective decisions in their personal lives and collaborate others for the good of students.
+The school counseling program readies you to become a professional school counselor in public and private primary and secondary settings.
+You will learn to advocate for all students, strive to help them achieve academic success as they choose successful career paths, and help them make effective decisions in their personal lives.
+You will learn to collaborate with others both within the school and in the community for the good of students.

-Clinical mental health counseling prepares students whose goal is to work in a community-based agency or private-practice setting.
+Clinical Mental Health Counseling prepares students to work in community-based agencies and hospitals, counseling centers within higher education, and private practice settings.
 Graduates with a license go on to work in areas related to the diagnosis and treatment of mental and emotional disorders, wellness and prevention counseling, marital and family counseling, career counseling, older adult counseling, substance abuse counseling, correctional counseling and mental health administration and leadership.

 Students in counselor education graduate as ethical and self-reflective practitioners.
 They have professional competence, social conscience and human compassion to transform lives and communities for greater health, well-being and the common good of all - especially those in greatest need.

 Successful completion of licensure examinations are required by the state of Ohio prior to practicing counselor services professionally.

 Graduates of the program are prepared to provide services in such diverse human service settings as public and private schools, private practices, community agencies, universities, business and industry, hospitals and health care facilities, and state and rehabilitation agencies.

 Coursework: Counseling theory and practice, appraisal, human behavior, research, program development and evaluation